 In the end, I believe parents are at their best when they both tune into their own inner voice and seek guidance from people and sources they trust.

-*The parenting book I read recently was the one I mentioned last month, “Hold On To Your Kids” by Gordon Neufeld.
+*The parenting book I read recently was “Hold On To Your Kids” by Gordon Neufeld.

 - This Simple Change To How You Set Limits On Misbehavior Will Help Your Kids Listen To You - September 8, 2018